adamsamad/hello-world/Lab5/readme.md

 ##### Brute-Force
 Brute-Force is an attack that tries to decrypt a key to the best of it's abillity to a cipher.
 This relates to the Kerckhoff's principle because as the article states "The enemies know the system" it's a great way to not decrypt it in the first palce ebcause they'll just think they will have to and be incorrect.

 ### Conclusion
+As I stated in the introduction networking was definitly the beginning of the IT world but cryptographs are also something that caught my eye.
+Before we had internet and everything we had codes in war to say where or when we were going in which is what soldiers used, but what if they enemy spoke the language?
+Easy, we just made a secret code, this is pretty clever until enemies catch on.
+Also Lucidchart has a lot of tools to play with to make visuals so you can clearly understand what you''re doing.
+Working with information systems like online chatting with Amazon or any support page is important with networking since you don't wanna lose any connection.
+As a result the NSA will always have our backs protecting all of our IT equipment and making progress twards the future!